How to write a crowdfunding press release

 • Think about your category.
 If you’re crowdfunding to cover medical expenses, seek out health magazines or blogs.
 If you’re raising money for an athlete’s rehabilitation program, find writers or editors who focus on athletics, such as your local newspaper’s sportswriter.

 • If your story gets picked up by a local network station, there’s a chance it could be featured nationally on the network’s other stations.
-Make sure to add network affiliate TV stations to your list.
+Make sure to add network affiliate TV stations to your outreach list.

 Lay out the basics